-In the present study, we clearly demonstrated that soil properties, grassland management and landscape diversity conjointly affected the selected parameters of the earthworm communities.
-Our findings hence contrast with those of Fraz ão et al. (2017) who reported that earthworm communities of the croplands were impacted by agricultural practices only but neither by soil properties nor landscape diversity.
+In the present study, we clearly demonstrated that soil properties, grassland management, and landscape diversity conjointly affected the selected parameters of earthworm communities.
+Our findings contrast with those of Frazão et al. (2017), who reported that the earthworm communities of croplands were impacted only by agricultural practices, but neither by soil properties nor landscape diversity.

-Contrary to previous studies that observed an effect of soil properties at the regional scale (Decaäns et al., 2003; Vanbergen et al., 2007; Decaäns et al., 2008), here, by taking the earthworm ecological category into account, we evidenced that soil properties impact on a finer scale (i.e. 10 km 3), the abundance, biomass and richness of earthworm ecological categories.
-This result might be due to the strong spatial heterogeneity of the soil properties in the studied region (Jamagne, 2011).
-In agreement with previous studies, we observed that higher soil sand content decreased the total abundance of earthworms (Hendrix et al., 1992; Lapied et al., 2009), which could be due to the low capacity of sandy soils to hold water, leading to an unfavorable habitat for earthworms (Lee, 1985).
-In addition, the increase in soil pH was positively correlated to both earthworm species richness (Joschko et al., 2006) and total abundance (Ma et al., 1990; McCallum et al., 2016).
-Nonetheless, several reviews observed that earthworm preference to soil pH was species-dependent due to their synecology (Bouch é 1972; Edwards and Lofty, 1977; Lee, 1985) but the underlying mechanisms for pH preference are not fully understood yet.
-In line with their feeding behaviour that consists in consuming mainly humified organic matter, endogeic earthworm communities were more abundant and diversified in grasslands presenting high contents of soil organic matter (Bouch é 1977; Piearce, 1978; Ferri àre, 1980).
+Contrary to previous studies that observed an effect of soil properties at the regional scale (Decaëns et al., 2003; Vanbergen et al., 2007; Decaëns et al., 2008), in the present study, taking into account the ecological categories of earthworms, we evidenced that soil properties impact the abundance, biomass and richness of earthworm ecological categories at a finer scale (i.e., 10 km).
+This result might be due to the strong spatial heterogeneity of soil properties in the studied region (Jamagne, 2011).
+In accordance with previous studies, we observed that a higher soil sand content decreased the total abundance of earthworms (Hendrix et al., 1992; Lapied et al., 2009), which could be due to the low capacity of sandy soils to hold water, leading to an unfavorable habitat for earthworms (Lee, 1985).
+In addition, the increase in soil pH was positively correlated to both the earthworm species richness (Joschko et al., 2006) and the total abundance (Ma et al., 1990; McCallum et al., 2016).
+Nonetheless, several reviews observed that earthworm preference for soil pH was species-dependent due to their synecology (Bouché, 1972; Edwards and Lofty, 1977; Lee, 1985), but the underlying mechanisms for pH preference are not fully understood yet.
+In line with their feeding behaviour, which consists in consuming mainly aged organic matter, endogeic earthworm communities were more abundant and diversified in the grasslands with high contents of soil organic matter (Bouché, 1977; Piearce, 1978; Ferrière, 1980).